 How platforms handle infrastructure drift reflects different philosophies about automation versus investigation.

 Spacelift’s drift detection continuously monitors infrastructure and can automatically initiate remediation through policy-driven responses.
-Drift detection integrates with the comprehensive policy framework, enabling definition of platform responses to different drift types.
+Drift detection integrates with the comprehensive policy framework, enabling the definition of platform responses to different drift types.
 This supports automated correction workflows where appropriate.

 9. AI and automation capabilities